Lumsden, Aberdeenshire

 Lumsden is an inland village in Aberdeenshire, Scotland on the A97 road.

 Location

 It crowns a rising-ground 745 ft above sea level amid a fertile district.
 It is situated around 7.3 mi northwest of Alford and is near both the River Don and the upper course of the Water of Bogie.

 History

 The village was founded around 1825 by Harry Leith Lumsden of Auchindoir on what was then a barren moor.

+The Scottish Sculpture Workshop has been based in the village since 1979.